Jim-Chiew/SugarMonitoring/README.md

 A website to monitor your sugar intake after meals.

 ## Background:
 As part of my Web Applications Development in PHP module, we were tasked to create a website that tracks sugar intakes.
-The provided template files and instructions for my assessments are provided [here](/C203_skill_test_material).
+The provided template files for my assessments are provided [here](/C203_skill_test_material).

 I hosted the website and database locally using XAMPP.
 XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
 The database setup is provided [here](/C203_skill_test_material/C203_SkillTestSQL.sql).